lulzzz/documentation-1/docs/category/04_install_cert_mgr.md

 ### Set a ClusterIssuer

 ClusterIssuers represent a certificate authority from which signed x509 certificates can be obtained.
 You will need at least one ClusterIssuer in order to begin issuing certificates within your cluster.
-We will use Let's Encrypt as our Cluster Issuer.
+We will use 'Let's Encrypt' as our Cluster Issuer.
 Cluster Issuers do not belong to a single namespace and can be referenced by Certificate resources from multiple different namespaces.

 Create a file called 'cluster-issuer.yaml' and add the following code.
 Replace the <<place holder text>> with your email address.